 How does the calculation work for all-time returns?

 The calculation for all-time returns is straightforward.
 We include the same realized transactions listed above, with t=0 being your first confirmed investment on Percent.
-We also include the assumption that all outstanding principal (active and not in Workout State) will be returned in the future on its maturity date.
+We also include the assumption that all outstanding principal (active and not in Work-Out State) will be repaid as of today while all future interest payments are excluded from the calculation.

 The cash flows to calculate all-time IRR would be: